Where to Live in NYC: Comparing the Five Boroughs

 Population: (2020 est.) 2,405,464

 If you want to experience the “true” New York, then locals suggest that you move to Queens.
-The largest of the five boroughs, Queens is the most ethnically diverse urban areas in the world: 48 percent of its residents (as of 2020) were foreign born.
-There is literally something for everyone in Queens.
+The largest of the five boroughs, Queens is an ethnically diverse urban area: 48 percent of its residents (as of 2020) were foreign-born.
+Moreover, it’s also one of the safest areas in New York City, which is extremely important for families with children.
+Speaking of which, Queens is a great area for families.
+The borough gives one diverse housing options and lets you choose among rowhouses, single-family homes, and condos.

-There is also a wide range of housing options available in Queens, NY.
 From suburban neighborhoods to high rises, there is something for every price range here.
 Because of its size and popularity, it has also become one of the most expensive places to live in America.
-But, the cost of living here is still on par with the rest of New York City, so it is still a great option for moving to NYC.
+Not as expensive as Brooklyn and Manhattan, we must add.
+But, the cost of living here is still on par with the rest of New York City, so it is a great option when moving to NYC.

 Moving to Staten Island